Scofield-Idehen/stacks.js/.github/MIGRATION.md

 #### Message Signing Prefix

 The message signing prefix was changed from `Stacks Message Signing` to `Stacks Signed Message`.
-The change relates to the functions `verifyMessageSignature`, `encodeMessage`, `decodeMessage`, and `hashMessage`.
+The change relates to the functions `verifyMessageSignature,` `encodeMessage`, `decodeMessage`, and `hashMessage`.
-The `verifyMessageSignature` functions was updated to verify against both the old and the new prefix (for unhashed message-input).
+The `verifyMessageSignature` function was updated to verify against both the old and the new prefix (for unhashed message-input).
 This will generate a different hash/signature from the same input compared to previous versions of Stacks.js.
-If you have previously stored messages/signatures and compare to freshly generated ones, the messages/signatures will not match to previously stored.
+If you have previously stored messages/signatures and compare them to freshly generated ones, the messages/signatures will not match to previously stored.

 ---